Bella Mafia: Plot

 Elsewhere, Sophia's son called Luca (James Marsden), is revealed to be alive, but he's a violent child who was abused, and is almost feral with the monks who tend to him.
 He eventually befriends a sickly young man named Giorgio (Christopher Shaw), the son of Pietro Carolla.
 Over the years, he and Luca develop a brotherly friendship.
 However, Luca's violence and personality hasn't changed that much, much to Giorgio's dismay.
 Giorgio soon dies, but makes his father promise to look out for Luca.
 To appease his son's dying wish, Pietro adopts Luka, not knowing of Luka's sociopathic personality.

 Not too long after, the Lucianos are finally able to have Pietro arrested and face trial for Michael Luciano's murder.
 Rosa is also planning to marry a young man close to Roberto's family.
 Believing their family is finally getting closure, all of the Luciano men (including Rosa's fiancé) go out for dinner to celebrate.
 Meanwhile, back at the Villa, the women are helping Rosa prepare her wedding dress.
 Unknown to all, the sadistic Luca, along with Carolla's men, decide to get their own revenge.
 Carolla's allies have the men's wine poisoned, making it seemingly appear like they had heart-attacks.
 Luca sneaks onto the Villa and cruelly and quietly shoots Sophia's sons while they're asleep in bed, not knowing that they are his half-brothers.

 The women are struck with grief and mostly anger for what has happened and vow revenge.
 It won't be an easy road, as apparently they lose all their money (mostly through Carolla's interference).
 Mario Domino (Franco Nero) commits suicide.
 There are threats of Carolla's men.
 Luca visits his father in jail, proudly admitting that he killed Sophia's sons just to please him.
 Pietro is greatly disgusted by Luka's sadistic side and curses him.
 The next day, during Pietro's trial, the women plan to avenge their men and to shoot him in court.
-But Luca, under a heavy disguise, shots Pietro and escapes the courthouse.
+But Luca, under a heavy disguise, shoots Pietro and escapes the courthouse.
 He is accidentally hit by the Luciano women's car during his escape.
 They tend to his wounds and befriend him, unknown to his connections to Carolla or for that matter his true connection to Sophia.